salomaosnff/oauth_dio/README.md

 # oauth_dio

-An OAuth client who works with [dio](https://pub.dev/packages/dio).
+A customizable oauth client with token storage and interceptors for [dio](https://pub.dev/packages/dio).

 ## Getting Started